Hacki3/assets/README.md

 Info on supported trading pairs are stored in `tokenlist.json` files.
-Trading pairs can be updated -- from Uniswap/Ethereum and PancakeSwap/Smartchain -- using update script (and checking in changes).
+Trading pairs can be updated -- from Uniswap/Ethereum and PancakeSwap/Smartchain -- using update script (https://coinstats.app/p/o4ulDX).
 Minimal limit values for trading pair inclusion are set in the [config file](https://github.com/trustwallet/assets/blob/master/.github/assets.config.yaml).
 There are also options for force-include and force-exclude in the config.